temporalio/documentation/docs/concepts/what-is-an-activity-task.md

 An Activity Task contains the context needed to proceed with an [Activity Task Execution](/docs/concepts/what-is-an-activity-task-execution).

 Activity Tasks are meant to run an [Activity Definition](/docs/concepts/what-is-an-activity-definition) once.
-Should this fail, the Activity Task is retried until it's completed successfully.
+If an Activity Task Execution fails, the Activity Task is retried in accordance with its Retry Policy.

 #### Scheduling Activity Tasks